Quantifying entropy production in active fluctuations of the hair-cell bundle from time irreversibility and uncertainty relations: APPENDIX

 Here we present additional details of the methods and results discussed in the Main Text.
-In Secs.~S1 and S2, we provide a derivation of the bound used in Eq.~(7) in the Main Text, and describe the whitening transformation that we use to estimate irreversibility of stochastic time traces.
-In Sec.~S3, we provide further details on the experimental results and error analysis for the data shown in Fig. 2 in the Main Text.
-In Sec.~S4, we provide further details on the experimental results reported in Fig. 3 in the Main Text.
-In Sec.~S5, we analyze how our irreversibility measure depends on the data sampling rate of the experimental recordings of hair-bundle spontaneous fluctuations.
-In Sec.~S6, we discuss how entropy production is estimated in numerical simulations of the hair-bundle biophysical model.
-Section~S7 provides details on the calculation of the quality factor of spontaneous oscillations shown in Fig.~4A in the Main Text.
-In Sec.~S8, we discuss the biophysical model of hair-bundle oscillations and the experimental techniques.\looseness-1
+In Secs.~\ref{app:i} and \ref{app:ii}, we provide a derivation of the bound used in Eq.~\eqref{eq:finalbound} in the Main Text, and describe the whitening transformation that we use to estimate irreversibility of stochastic time traces.
+In Sec.~\ref{app:iii}, we analyze how our irreversibility measure depends on the data sampling rate of the experimental recordings of hair-bundle spontaneous fluctuations.
+In Sec.~\ref{app:vi}, we discuss the biophysical model of hair-bundle oscillations and the experimental techniques.
+In Sec.~\ref{app:iv}, we discuss how entropy production is estimated in numerical simulations of the hair-bundle biophysical model.
+Section~\ref{app:v} provides details on the calculation of the quality factor of spontaneous oscillations shown in Fig.~\ref{fig:4}A in the Main Text.